 Public companies have the obligation to regularly disclose their financial performance.
 Investors are not able to wait until year's end for comprehending how a company is doing.

-For making sure transparency, the U.S. Securities and Exchange Commission (SEC) asks companies to make public their financial reports at regular intervals during the year.
+To make sure there is transparency, the U.S. Securities and Exchange Commission (SEC) requires public companies to disclose financial reports at regular intervals during the year.

 SEC Form 10-Q is one of the key reports that are needed.
-This is a quarterly filing which provides updated financial details about how a company operates and its outcomes throughout the year.
+This is a quarterly filing that provides updated financial details about how a company operates and performs throughout the year.

 What is a Form 10-Q Filing